 Knot Studio’s wayfinding/placemaking program is a refreshing, modern response to a building that draws energy and inspiration from its lively and bustling neighborhood.

 Delivering comfort and serenity for senior living in a bustling urban context is a tall order.
 Station Place Tower provides needed senior housing for Portland’s River District in a rapidly expanding area north of downtown.

 With the Pearl District a few steps away, Station Place Tower was designed to take advantage of access to a thriving urban environment while also giving seniors peace of mind in a calm, relaxing setting.
-Knot’s wayfinding/placemaking for the 176-unit development works in unison with Robert S. Leeb Architects and Planners’ industrial-style design vernacular in the 14-story structure.
-Knot designers used the garage’s anchoring stair tower for a significant graphic presence.
+Knot Studio’s wayfinding/placemaking for the 176-unit development works in unison with Robert S. Leeb Architects and Planners’ industrial-style design vernacular in the 14-story structure.
+Knot Studio designers used the garage’s anchoring stair tower for a significant graphic presence.
 The garage is topped with a River District flag, and various colors permeate each garage floor’s innovative perforated panels.
-The Knot-designed panels’ color and whimsy make wayfinding in the facility urban-minded yet enjoyable and pleasing to the eye.
-Knot carried the architect’s theme of using masts on the Tower’s exterior into signage design that unites the building and its graphics into a cohesive design statement.
-Knot’s Station Place logo incorporated the exterior mast theme.
+The Knot Studio-designed panels’ color and whimsy make wayfinding in the facility urban-minded yet enjoyable and pleasing to the eye.
+Knot Studio carried the architect’s theme of using masts on the Tower’s exterior into signage design that unites the building and its graphics into a cohesive design statement.
+Knot Studio’s Station Place logo incorporated the exterior mast theme.